Mental Gear Closet

 “What can I do to mentally center myself, besides breathing techniques?”

-Breathing techniques are actually one of my go-to strategies when talking about calming and centering.
-This is due to the personal positive effect I’ve experienced as well as research showing how breath work can change an athlete’s physiology.
-Regardless, Derek wasn’t interested which is perfectly ok!
+Breathing techniques are a go-to strategy when talking about calming and centering due to the research showing how breath work can change an person's physiology.
+Regardless, Derek was NOT interested which is perfectly ok.
 Here’s what I proposed instead.

 1) 5 Senses

-When feelings of anxiety, fear or panic start to arise, one tool is to calmly but firmly shift your attention to your five senses.
-Notice and describe to yourself five things you can see right now, as if describing them in detail to someone who is blind.
+Our 5 senses (hear, see, smell, taste, touch) can only be felt in the current moment.
+Therefore they're a great way to bring yourself back to the here and now, aka reground.
+When feelings of anxiety, fear or panic start to arise, calmly but firmly shift your attention to five things you can see right now, as if describing them in detail to someone who is blind.
 Now, what are five things you can hear?
 How about five things you can feel, such as the sensation of hot or cold, the socks on your feet, the hair around your face?
+I call this the 5 x 5 drill.

-(Note: Many people struggle to connect with their sense of taste in this exercise which is totally fine.
-Feel free to skip over this if desired.)
+(Note: Many people struggle to connect with their senses of taste and smell in this exercise which is totally fine.
+Feel free to either grab specific items to use or skip over these two.)

 2) Internal vs. external: Shift your perspective

-One other strategy I presented to Derek was the awareness that when anxious before golf games, his attention is most likely overly tuned into his internal experience.
-By hyper focusing on and analyzing his thoughts, his mind is missing out on much more useful, pleasurable stimuli such as the beautiful outdoor course or jovial banter with friends.
+One other strategy I highlighted to Derek was that when anxious before golf games, his attention is overly tuned into his internal experience.
+By hyper focusing on and analyzing his thoughts, his mind is missing out on much more useful, pleasurable stimuli such as the beautiful weather, course or jovial banter with friends.

 This is especially true for mountaineering sports such as skiing, climbing, mountain biking etc. One of the perks we get for our participation in these sports are the often beautiful, natural landscapes … but only if we pay attention to them.

-For others, such as indoor volleyball or basketball players, it may be a little less helpful to focus on the external environment as this may include heckling crowds or the unfamiliarity of an opponent’s stadium.
+For others, such as indoor volleyball or basketball, it may be a little less helpful to focus on the external environment as this may include heckling crowds or the unfamiliarity of an opponent’s stadium.

 Therefore, what is most important here is to be aware that you have an internal versus external environment and know when + how to shift between them as needed, according to what works best for you.